 Attendance System training is required for all instructors.
 Based on the class or classes instructors will be teaching, please note:

 - If teaching face-to-face, launch “Traditional (TR) Attendance Recording.”

 - If teaching online or hybrid, launch both “Traditional (TR) Attendance Recording” and Non-Traditional (IN & HY) Attendance Recording.

-- For the completion of your training, supervisory review, and professional development credit, you must take the final assessment in LearnerWeb.
+- For the completion of your training, supervisory review, and professional development credit, you must take the final assessment.
 Once you complete the course, a pop-up window will display the following: "Are you finished and ready to take the test"?
 Click yes and proceed with the assessment.
 Please note that all activities/assessment questions in the course are for your practice and reflection only.

 - The online/on-demand version is available.
 Be sure to turn-off any pop-up blockers you may have turned on in your browser.
 The following links will allow you to launch the Mandatory Attendance training directly using your Central Piedmont credentials:

-- For Online (IN) curriculum classes only.
-While instructors are still responsible for accurately reporting attendance, attendance recording for Online (IN) courses will be facilitated automatically by transferring data from the Learning Management System, Blackboard, to the attendance system.
+- For online (IN) for-college-credit classes only.
+While instructors are still responsible for accurately reporting attendance, attendance recording for online (IN) courses will be facilitated automatically by transferring data from the Learning Management System to the attendance system.
 Instructors cannot add "A"s for absences or enter this manually.

-- The Attendance System will automatically close 48 clock hours after the official end date of curriculum classes.
+- The Attendance System will automatically close 48 clock hours after the official end date of for-college-credit classes.

-- Contact all students to inform them of cancellation and offer alternative classes.
+- Contact all students via their college email address to inform them of cancellation and offer alternative classes.